Sarahxys/IRIC_miRBooking/Protein:miRNA Interaction Graph.md

   ```
   python generate_miRBooking_visualization_table.py
   ```
--  This script woudl run for some times (this dataset took 10min); hence, while it is running, we can do the next step.
+-  This script would run for some times (this dataset took 10min); hence, while it is running, we can do the next step.
+- This script would generate output file: combined_average_expression_updated2.

 # Making miRTables
 - This step needs: all miRBooking outputs.